lakshyashastri/lksh/README.md

 - The number of background processes is limited to MAX_LENGTH.
 See [Other](#Other)

 ## Foreground
-- The total time printed is for all processes
+- The total time printed is for all processes, and NOT for the most recent process

 ## Other
 - Most arrays are not dynamic (yet) and have a max size of MAX_LENGTH.
 This means some things like path lengths and hostname will be limited to MAX_LENGTH units (characters / number of units).
 However, most important things have dynamic memory and so this should not affect the running of the shell too much, especially for testing purposes